Why is the online visa application process unavailable in my country?

-The service is currently being tested in three pilot countries: South Africa, Senegal and Tunisia (*).
-It will gradually be extended to all countries.
+The service is currently being deployed.
+Online demand is gradually being extended to all countries.

 Some emailing programmes do not recognise links over several lines; the link can be broken and not work.
 Simply copy/paste the entire link into your browser's address bar.

 What should I do if I have forgotten or lost my password?